Setting up a Nikola site is really easy. You will need a few minutes’ time and a Python (3.3+; 2.7 partially supported) interpreter.

 $ virtualenv3 nikola Note: The command might be different in some environments.
 You might need to use one of the following instead: virtualenv virtualenv-3.x (where x is your Python version) virtualenv -p /usr/bin/python3 Using base prefix '/usr' New python executable in nikola/bin/python3 Also creating executable in nikola/bin/python Installing setuptools, pip, wheel...done. $ cd nikola $ source bin/activate $ pip install --upgrade setuptools pip Note: Updating pip and setuptools is recommended.
 On Windows, use py -m pip install for both steps. $ pip install --upgrade "Nikola[extras]" ...snip...
 Successfully installed Nikola

 After installing Nikola, you should create a site.
 A site is a collection of all assets needed to create your site: configuration, posts, pages, images, and all other files and customizations.
+This is the important data, so put it where you put that kind of things.

 To create a site, you need to run